-For preparation of total RNA, testes (approximately 100 mg per sample) were collected from rats, flash frozen in liquid nitrogen and subsequently stored at -70°C in 1 mL Qiazol (QIAGEN Inc., Valencia, CA).
+For preparation of total RNA, testes (approximately 100 mg per sample) were collected from rats, flash frozen in liquid nitrogen and subsequently stored at -70°C in 1 mL Qiazol (QIAGEN

+Valencia, CA).
 Frozen samples were homogenized using a Polytron 300 D homogenizer (Brinkman Instruments, Westbury, NY).
-Then 0.3 mL chloroform were added to the homogenate.
-The mixtures were shaken for 30 sec followed by centrifugation at 4°C and 12,500 rpm for 20 min.
-The supernatant layer was transferred to a new set of tubes and an equal volume of isopropanol was added to the samples, shacked for 15 sec and centrifuged at 4°C and 12,500 rpm for 15 min.
-The RNA pellets were washed with 70% ethanol, briefly dried up then, dissolved in Diethylpyrocarbonate (DEPC) water.
-The prepared RNA integrity was cheched by electrophoresis.
-RNA concentration and were determined purity spectrophotometrically at 260 nm.
-The ratio of the 260/280 optical density of all RNA samples was 1.7-1.9.
+Chloroform (0.3 mL) were added to the homogenate.
+After shaking for 30 seconds, the mixture was centrifugated at 4°C and 12,500 rpm for 20 min.
+The aquatic supernatant layer was transferred and an equal volume of isopropanol was added in new sets of tubes, then shacked for 15 sec and centrifuged at 4°C and 12,500 rpm for 15 min.
+The pellets of RNA were washed with 70% ethanol and dissolved in Diethylpyrocarbonate (DEPC) water.
+Electrophoresis was used to check RNA integrity.
+RNA concentration and purity were determined spectrophotometrically at 260 nm.
+The ratio of OD (260/280) for all samples was ranged from 1.7 to 1.9.

-For synthesis of cDNA, mixture of 2 μ g total RNA and 0.5 ng oligo dT primer in a total volume of 11 μ L sterilized DEPC water was incubated in the PeX 0.5 thermal Cycler (Thermo Electronic Corporation, Milford, Ma) at 65°C for 10 min for denaturation.
-Then, 4 μ L of 5X RT-buffer, 2 μ L of 10 mM dNTPs and 100 U Moloney Murine Leukemia Virus (M-MuLV) Reverse Transcriptase (SibEnzyme Ltd. Ak, Novosibirsk, Russia) were added and the total volume was completed up to 20 μ L by DEPC water.
-The mixture was then re-incubated in the thermal Cycler at 37°C for 1 h, then at 90°C for 10 min to inactivate the enzyme.
+For cDNA synthesis, 2 $\mu g$ of total RNA and 0.5 ng oligo dT primer in a total volume of 11 $\mu L$ sterilized DEPC water were incubated in the PeX 0.5 thermal Cycler (Thermo Electronic Corporation, Milford, Ma) at 65°C for 10 min for denaturation.
+Then, 4 $\mu L$ of 5X RT-buffer, 2 $\mu L$ of 10 mM dNTPs and 100 U Moloney Murine Leukemia Virus (M-MuLV) Reverse Transcriptase (SibEnzyme Ltd. Ak, Novosibirsk, Russia) were added and the total volume was completed up to 20 $\mu L$ by DEPC water.
+Finally, the mixture was incubated in the thermal cycler at 37°C for 1 h and at 90°C for 10 min to ensure enzyme inactivation.